STARS AND SOIL: CHAPTER TWO

 “Caitlin,” Da says.

 “Don’t ‘Caitlin’ me.
 You’ve been distant this whole trip.
 And now you drop this on me.
 I went along with it when you gave me responsibilities as a teenager; I happily accepted all of the promotions you gave me after that.
-I was happy to help you better manage Whick while you came and went in your deals.
+I was happy to help you better manage Whick while you came and went in your dealings.
 And I came here when asked, even though it broke my heart.”

 “We understand…” Da says.